 All Ways Slots

-Also known as All Ways Pay games, these slot machines typically refer to games which feature 243 paylines, such as Thunderstruck II by Microgaming.
+Also known as All Ways Pay games, these slot machines typically refer to games which feature 243 paylines, such as the classic Thunderstruck II by Microgaming.
 However, the term has also been used for slots which feature 720, 1,024, 3,125 and many more paylines.
 It is most commonly associated with any slot which pays out prizes if identical symbols appear on consecutive reels, as opposed to specific paylines.

 Most slot games feature an autoplay option located on the wagering menu.
 From here, players can choose to play several spins in succession, with the stakes set at the same value.
 This is handy for players who don’t want to hit the “spin” button every time.